Pikey Peak Trek

 Enjoy the city’s luxuries again!
 Spend the afternoon shopping in Thamel for souvenirs, or simply relax.

 The time has come to say goodbye to Nepal.
-Our representative will drop you off at the International Airport, as per your flight schedule.
+Our representative will drop you off at the International Airport as per your flight schedule.

 What to Expect